TranslationalML/tml-ctp/README.md

 ## Getting started

 The RSNA MIRC Clinical Trial Processor (CTP) DICOM anonymiser is the core engine.
-Doc is here: <https://mircwiki.rsna.org/index.php?title=The_CTP_DICOM_Anonymizer>.
+CTP doc is here: <https://mircwiki.rsna.org/index.php?title=MIRC_CTP> and the doc for the syntax for the anonymiser script is here: <https://mircwiki.rsna.org/index.php?title=The_CTP_DICOM_Anonymizer>.

 Start by looking at the basic batcher script `batchSubjects.py` to apply CTP on many subjects.